 If you are only using 4x 18650s (it works on 4 and 8 cells) you should put the carrier with the batteries towards the backside of the light.
 This helps with balancing.
 Otherwise, the center of gravity is towards the head, and becomes front-heavy.

-Unfortunately I noticed that the holes for attaching a carry-strap are not lined up straight, nor are the flat parts on the body matching with the side switch.
+Lining up!
+Unfortunately, I noticed that the holes for attaching a carry strap are not lined up straight, nor are the flat parts on the body matching with the side switch.
 If you attach the strap, the button is actually on the bottom of the flashlight, and not on the top….
 See the pictures below.
 The tailcap has the other attachment point, which can be moved around… It can be seen as loose, but it’s actually a neat feature for moving the tailcap around.

 The tube is quite thick, but this is to be expected for an 8*18650 battery tube that has to include multiple carriers.